greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/monitor.html.md

 ## <a id="topic15"></a>Checking Disk Space Usage

-A database administrator's most important monitoring task is to make sure the file systems where the master and segment data directories reside do not grow to more than 70 percent full.
+A database administrator's most important monitoring task is to make sure the file systems where the coordinator and segment data directories reside do not grow to more than 70 percent full.
 A filled data disk will not result in data corruption, but it may prevent normal database activity from continuing.
 If the disk grows too full, it can cause the database server to shut down.

 You can use the `gp_disk_free` external table in the `gp_toolkit` administrative schema to check for remaining free space \(in kilobytes\) on the segment host file systems.
 For example: